Slope chart is used to show developments between two points. e.g., between two dates or fields.

-Therefore, inspired by the mission of this series, this post will help you learn how to build a slope chart in Tableau using table calculation Rank.
-Using data on ‘Main roofing type’ in Kenya, we’ll demonstrate how to compare use of ‘Corrugated Iron Sheet’ and ‘Asbestos Sheets’ for different County’s within the country.
-Our goal is to rank County’s in order of using a particular roof type.
+Therefore, this article will help you learn how to build a slope chart in Tableau using table calculation Rank.
+Using data on ‘Main roofing type’ in Kenya, I’ll demonstrate how to compare use of ‘Corrugated Iron Sheet’ and ‘Asbestos Sheets’ for different Counties within the country.
+Our goal is to rank Counties in order of using a particular roof type.

-Connect data set above to Tableau app and follow through to learn more.
+Connect data set above to Tableau app and follow along to learn more.

 Related use case: How to build a bump chart in Tableau.